-Do new build developments make good buy to let investments?
+Do new build developments make good buy-to-let investments?
 Well yes, they do, but you shouldn’t get distracted from the fundamental principles of investing in property.
-For any buy to let to work in the long term the rental yields need to be high enough to cover your running cost and the property needs to be in the right location for a tenant-type that suits you.
+For any buy-to-let to work in the long term, rental yield needs to be high enough to cover your running costs or you will lose money very quickly.

 Are New Build Developments Good Buy To Let Investments?

 When you have been looking for property investment deals you will certainly have seen a whole range of new build developments and off plan properties which could have been either houses or apartments, or both.

 The question is, do these kinds of properties make good investments or not?

 Investing In Off-Plan New Builds

 Off-plan property means, simply, that the property has not been finished, insofar as it is not ready for tenants to move in.

 The problem with investing ‘off-plan’ is that things can change as the development reaches completion.
 The development schedule might change or the works themselves.
 The value of the property could change.

 So that’s one thing you need to factor in with this kind of investment; the likelihood of change.
 But here, let’s step back and look at new build investment as a strategy in itself.